akihikodaki/dts/test_plans/sriov_kvm_test_plan.rst

 Repeat the off/on twice to check the switch capability, and ensure on/off can work stable.

-Test Case15: Prevent Rx of Broadcast on VF
+Test Case: Prevent Rx of Broadcast on VF
 ==========================================

 Disable VF0 rx broadcast packets then send broadcast packet to VF0 and make